Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/docs/metadata-indicators.md

 </data-column>
 ```

-So once rendered our component will automatically has access to entire set of node metadata.
-Let's build some visualization of the `cm:versionLabel` propery.
+So once rendered our component will automatically have access to entire set of node metadata.
+Let's build some visualization of the `cm:versionLabel` property.

 For demonstration purposes we are going to display several icons if underlying node has version `2.0`, and just a plain text version value for all other versions.